mechaminds111/WRO/README.md

 ## Development
 **This repository is used to track the development of our autonomous vehicle for WRO 2026.**

 We started working on our vehicle for WRO 2026 in late September.
-From then untill June we have changed four different robots.
+From then until June we have changed four different robots.
-The **first robot** we used was 3D printed and build by hand, using several distance sensors.
+The **first robot** we used was 3D printed and built by hand, using several distance sensors.
 The following pictures show the robot from all sides:
 <br>
 <img src="back1.jpeg" width="250"> <img src="front1.jpeg" width="250"> <img src="left side1.jpeg" width="250"> <img src="right side1.jpeg" width="250">
 <img src="under1.jpeg" width="250"> <img src="up1.jpeg" width="250">